Anthony Ashley Cooper, 1st Earl of Shaftesbury: Flight from England and death, 1682–1683

 With his plots having proved unsuccessful, Shaftesbury determined to flee the country.
 He landed at Brielle sometime between 20 and 26 November 1682, reached Rotterdam on 28 November, and finally, arrived in Amsterdam on 2 December 1682.

 Shaftesbury's health had deteriorated markedly during this voyage.
 In Amsterdam, he fell ill, and by the end of December, he found it difficult to keep down any food.
 He drew up a will on 17 January 1683.
 On 20 January, in a conversation with Robert Ferguson, who had accompanied him to Amsterdam, he professed himself an Arian.
-He died the next day, on 21 January 1683.
+He died the next day, on 21 January 1683 at the residence of Abraham Kick, a Dutch merchant.

 According to the provisions of his will, Shaftesbury's body was shipped back to Dorset on 13 February 1683, and he was buried at Wimborne St Giles on 26 February 1683.
 Shaftesbury's son, Lord Ashley, succeeded him as Earl of Shaftesbury.